Theatre in education (TIE)

 THE TORTOISE AND THE GEESE

 The story of THE TORTOISE AND THE GEESE was enacted by teachers of class I Ms. Ritu and Ms. Anju.
-It is a popular fable that shows how being not able to keep away from talking in spite of being advised so lead a tortoise to its doom.
+It is a popular fable that shows how being not able to keep away from talking in spite of being advised so leads a tortoise to its doom.

 UNITY IS STRENGTH